 How to name web content

-- You should apply these guidelines in selecting a title.
-This includes pdfs.
+You should apply these guidelines in selecting a title for all web content.

 - 65 characters maximum, including spaces, as Google cuts off titles at this length